Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

 ### Strategy

-This project is a website for this band to inform fans of up and comming gigs and to attract new fans to learn more<br> about the band and its members through the bands biography section on the main page.
+This object of the website is to inform fans of up and comming gigs and to attract new fans to learn more<br> about the band and its members through the bands biography section on the main page.
 Visitors to the site can also<br> get a feel for the band by visiting the sites